mhucka/zowie/README.md

 ### _Special-case behavior_

 Although Zowie is not solely aimed at DEVONthink users, its development was motivated by the author's desire to use Zotero with that software.
 A complication arose due to an undocumented feature in DEVONthink: [it ignores a Finder comment if it is identical to the value of the "URL" attribute](https://discourse.devontechnologies.com/t/some-finder-comments-not-showing-in-devonthink/66864/30) (which is the name it gives to the `com.apple.metadata:kMDItemWhereFroms` attribute [discussed above](#available-methods-of-writing-zotero-links)).
-In practical terms, if you write the Zotero select link in both places, or you write it in the Finder comment and have (e.g.) a smart rule in DEVONthink copy it to the URL field, then the Finder comment is ignored by DEVONthink (and [appears blank](https://discourse.devontechnologies.com/t/some-finder-comments-not-showing-in-devonthink/66864)).
-This in turn can lead to unexpected behavior, and has caught people (including the author of Zowie) unaware.
-To compensate, Zowie 1.2 introduced a new default behavior: it adds a trailing space character to the end of the value it writes into the Finder comment when using the `findercomment` method.
+In practical terms, if you do something like write the Zotero select link in the Finder comment of a file and then have a DEVONthink smart rule copy the value to the URL field, the Finder comment is ignored by DEVONthink and [appears blank](https://discourse.devontechnologies.com/t/some-finder-comments-not-showing-in-devonthink/66864) (even though it exists on the actual file).
+This can be unexpected and confusing, and has caught people (including the author of Zowie) unaware.
+To compensate, Zowie 1.2 introduced a new option: it can add a trailing space character to the end of the value it writes into the Finder comment when using the `findercomment` method.
 Since approaches to copy the Zotero link from the Finder comment to the URL field in DEVONthink will typically strip whitespace around the URL value, the net effect is to make the value in the Finder comment just different enough from the URL field value to prevent DEVONthink from ignoring the Finder comment.
-If you don't want Zowie to do this, you can use the option `-S` to make Zowie write only the pure URL, without a trailing space character.
+Use the option `-s` to achieve this.

 ### _Additional command-line arguments_